gongxinheng/prework-repo/README.md

-# Pre-work - **Hengstar Simple Editor**
+# Pre-work - **Simple Todo List**

-**Hengstar Simple Editor** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Simple Todo List** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Hengstar Gong**

-Time spent: **9** hours spent in total
+Time spent: **10.5** hours spent in total

 ## User Stories